South African Food: 25 Best Traditional South African Dishes

 We can’t talk about South African food and not mention South African drinks as well.

-• Ginger beer: despite the name, it doesn’t contain alcohol.
-The slightly spicy drink is incredibly refreshing and delicious.
+• Ginger beer: Despite the name, it doesn’t contain alcohol.
+The spicy drink is incredibly refreshing and delicious.
 Some establishments even make their own, along with different styles of lemonades.

 • Grape juice or grapetiser: South Africans don’t make all their grapes into delicious wines.
 They also produce non-alcoholic grape juices and grapetisers (sparkling grape juices).

-• Fresh pressed juices and smoothies: as mentioned above, South Africa produces all kinds of fresh fruits.
+• Fresh pressed juices and smoothies: South Africa grows all kinds of fresh fruits.
 This means you can find freshly squeezed juices and smoothies almost everywhere.
 Choose your own mix or follow the menu.
 Either way, you’ll end up with a cup of mouth-watering healthy deliciousness.

 The World Renowned South African Wines